gladysbabs/Time--Series/README.md

-# Time--Series
+# Time-Series
-These are two projects showcasing time series manipulations using Python
+These are two projects showcasing time series manipulations using Python.
+These include:
+- Resampling Datetime Data
+- And a Project 3 showcasing various manipulations in Time series, when addressing stakeholder questions.